treagod/meridian/docs/guide/multi-app.md

 That is a destructive host-level action.
 It can interrupt other Meridian apps on the same server.

-## What Does Not Work
+## What Collides

-- Two services cannot claim the same `servers.<role>.proxy.host`.
+`meridian check` rejects the first four outright.
+The last one it cannot see, and it is the one that bites during an incident.

+- [ ] **`service:` is unique.** It names the state directory, the network, and every unit.
-- Two services cannot claim the same `servers.<role>.proxy.host` plus `servers.<role>.proxy.path`.
+- [ ] **Proxy host — or host plus `path` — is unique.** Two services cannot register the same route.
-- Two accessories on the same host cannot use the same accessory name, because the accessory name becomes the Quadlet and container name.
-- Two accessories cannot publish the same host port with `accessories.<name>.port`.
-- Two services should not share generic secret names such as `DATABASE_PASSWORD`; use service-prefixed names so rotations are obvious.

-## Checklist

-Before deploying the second app:

-- [ ] `service:` is unique.
-- [ ] Proxy host/path is unique.
-- [ ] DNS points at the server.
-- [ ] Secrets are service-prefixed.
-- [ ] Accessory names are service-prefixed.
+- [ ] **Accessory names are service-prefixed.** The name becomes the Quadlet and container name, so `postgres` twice on one host is a collision.
-- [ ] Accessories use `network: <service>.network`.
-- [ ] Published accessory host ports do not collide.
+- [ ] **Published accessory host ports do not collide** when you set `accessories.<name>.port` at all.
+Most setups should not.
-- [ ] `meridian check` passes.
+- [ ] **Secret names are service-prefixed.** A shared `DATABASE_PASSWORD` parses
+      fine, deploys fine, and then one app's rotation silently breaks the other.

+Plus the one thing Meridian cannot check for you: DNS for the new hostname has to point at the server before you deploy with `ssl: true`.